Estimate Time9 min

 Education required: Master's degree

-If the high cost of medical school turned you off from becoming a doctor, becoming a physician assistant could feed your passion for wellness usually for less.
+If the high cost of medical school turned you off from becoming a doctor, becoming a physician assistant could feed your passion for wellness, requiring fewer years in school and a lower average cost of education.
 There's a national physician shortage, and physician assistants can help fill that gap.
 You'll need to earn a master's degree from an accredited physician assistant program, typically 3 years long, though admission is highly competitive.
 Once you're in, you must serve over 2,000 clinical hours and pass the Physician Assistant National Certifying Exam (PANCE) to earn your PA credentials.
 You can then apply for your state license and work under a physician's supervision in various specialties like primary care, cardiology, neurology, and more.

 Education required: From no degree to a bachelor's degree